 The appropriate option to use depends on the type of gap that you want to fill.

-- Manually select a short gap by double-clicking in a Graph view or Data Health view, and in the Marker Editing panel, in the Fill Gaps section, select Fill Using Interpolation.
+- Manually select a short gap by double-clicking in a Graph view or Data Health view, and in the Marker Editing panel, expand the Fill Gaps section and click Fill Using Interpolation.

 This looks at data before and after the gap and uses a spline fill to interpolate between them.

-- Check that the result looks reasonable in a Perspective view and Graph view.
+- Check that the result looks reasonable in a 3D Scene view and Graph view.

 Sequence of short gaps

-- Under Fill Using Interpolation, select Selected Ranges, and then click Fill Gap Using Interpolation.
+- In the Fill Using Interpolation area, select Selected Ranges, and then click Fill Using Interpolation.

 For non-linear motion, for example, where rotational movement is involved, as interpolation does not account for this kind of motion, a different approach is needed.
 If a missing marker is part of set of markers that are rigid (ie, remain in the same relation to each other, for example, a pelvis), you can use three or more markers in the rigid object (three in addition to the marker that has the gap is recommended) to help fill in the data for the missing marker.

-- As before, to select the range of the gap, double-click in a Graph view or Data Health view, then select (CTRL+click) the three other markers in the rigid object.
+- To select the range of the gap, double-click in a Graph view or Data Health view, then select (CTRL+click) the three other markers in the rigid object.

-In the Marker Editing panel, the Fill Rigid option is enabled.
+- In the Marker Editing panel, expand the Fill Gaps section.

-- Select Selected Ranges and click Fill Rigid.
+- In the Fill Rigid area, select Selected Ranges and click Fill Rigid.

 The pattern of the present markers is copied onto the missing marker.

-- As usual, check in the Graph view and in a Perspective view that the fill looks sensible.
+- As usual, check in the Graph view and in a 3D Scene view that the fill looks sensible.

 Other rigid objects you can use in default marker set include hands, forearm, upper arm, shoulders, thorax, and head.